CAN YOU BE CERTIFIED IN TRAUMA INFORMED CARE

 6. Cultural, Historical, and Gender Issues

 These principles can empower folks within the context of communities and the environments in which they participate and collaborate in, including online groups.
-They are all critical points in creating a highly valuable patient/client/consumer/customer/member experience.
+They are all critical points in creating a highly valuable, affirming experience.

 The framework of trauma informed care gets dismantled when you pick pieces out of it that are easy and preferable to apply and uphold when you are working with people in order to maintain your comfort, reach your personal and professional objectives, or to secure your brand or positioning.

-It should not be pieced out based on what is most aligned with an agenda or niche to attract the most business, engagement, likes, or followers.
-This breaks down the integrity and purpose of the framework and takes away from the input of the patients and survivors who helped to shape it.
+While I do agree it needs to be updated, it should not be pieced out based on what is most aligned with a particular agenda or niche to attract the most business, engagement, likes, or followers.
+This breaks down the integrity and purpose trauma informed care, and takes away from the input of the patients and survivors who helped to shape it.
+It would be better we adapt rather than dismantle.
+I think this is the best way to honor the history of this work and what has been put into it.

 If you are going to say that you are trauma informed, how will you uphold the principles of trauma informed care?
 Can you hold yourself to a higher standard, be mindful of ethical considerations, and maintain a high level of personal and professional responsibility and ownership?
 Will you be able to self-monitor objectively and without personal, peer led, or organizational based bias?